Enplug/app-seed/README.md

 ```
 npm install
 ```
 which will install bower.
-Then install the web dependencies:
+Then install the web dependencies for the dashboard component:
 ```
+cd src/dashboard
 bower install
 ```

 You should find that you have two new folders in your project.

 - `node_modules` - contains the npm packages for the tools we need
-- `app/bower_components` - contains the enplug framework files
+- `src/[app/dashboard]/bower_components` - contains the enplug framework files

 ## Developing
 Point your local web server to the `dist/` folder of your project.
 This is where the built files will be put.